bernardpeh/practical-symfony-3/manuscript/Chapter_7.md

 # Chapter 7: The User Management System Part 2

-We have installed the FOSUserBundle but it looks like there is still a big chunk of functionality missing.
+We have installed the FOSUserBundle but it looks like there are still big chunks of functionalities missing.
 How do we (C)reate, (R)ead, (U)pdate and (D)elete a user or group for example?

 You see the word "CRUD" appearing so many times because it is part of RAD.
 All frameworks today come with auto CRUD generation.